ICIJ/datashare-docs/server-mode/authentication-providers/README.md

 # Authentication providers

-Authentication with Datashare server is the most impacting choice that has to be made.
+Authentication with Datashare in **server mode** is the most impacting choice that has to be made.
 It can be one of the followings:

 * basic authentication with credentials stored in database (PostgreSQL)
 * basic authentication with credentials stored in Redis